 Proximity to Airports and Heliports

 With an Advanced license and an Advanced RPAS, you can fly within three nautical miles of an airport and within one nautical mile of a heliport as long as there is an “…established procedure with respect to the use of remotely piloted aircraft systems applicable to that airport or heliport.”
-We are not prepared to answer questions about “established procedures”.
+The “established procedures” are defined in the notes for each airport/heliport displayed in the NRC Drone Site Selection Tool.

 With an appropriate clearance from the airspace controlling agency, flights higher than 400 feet AGL are allowed.